Cesare Orsenigo: The Holocaust

-Both the Catholic and Protestant Churches in the Netherlands were vocal in their protests against the deportation of the Dutch Jewry, although the mainline Protestant Church eventually turned silent on the basis of Nazi promises that doing such would save further "Jews" of their denomination from deportation.
-Orsenigo sent word to the Vatican that the protest of the Church had caused the Dutch deportations to end, despite the fact that exactly the opposite had occurred, and seizures, murders, and deportations of Catholics of Jewish heritage increased.
+Both the Catholic and Protestant Churches in the Netherlands were vocal in their protests against the deportation of the Dutch Jewry.
+However, the mainline Protestant Church eventually turned silent based on Nazi promises that doing such would save further "Jews" of their denomination from deportation.
+Orsenigo sent word to the Vatican that the protest of the Church had caused the Dutch deportations to end, even though precisely the opposite had occurred, and seizures, murders, and deportations of Catholics of Jewish heritage increased.